 - Employment of labour and capital per hectare of land is comparatively less.

-- It is practiced in sparsely populated areas like USA, Canada, Russia and Australia.
+- It is practiced in sparsely populated areas like the USA, Canada, Russia, and Australia.

-- Total production may be high due to larger area but per unit production is low.
+- Total production may be high due to the larger area but per unit production is low.

-- This type of agriculture involves growing and processing of a single cash crop purely meant for sale.
+- This type of agriculture involves the growing and processing a single cash crop purely meant for sale.

-- It is capital intensive and demands good managerial ability, technical know-how, sophisticated machinery, fertilisers, irrigation, and transport facilities.
+- It is capital intensive and demands good managerial ability, technical know-how, sophisticated machinery, fertilizers, irrigation, and transport facilities.

-- Mixed farming is a type of farming which involves both the growing of crops as well as the raising of livestock.
+- Mixed farming is a type of farming that involves both the growing of crops as well as the raising of livestock.

 - Farmers engaged in mixed farming are economically better off than others.

-- All classifications are based on nature and purpose of farming.
+- All classifications are based on the nature and purpose of farming.
 It may overlap.
-For example: Banana is a plantation type of farming.
+For example, Banana is a plantation type of farming.
 It can also be classified as commercial farming.

-- It is method of farming in semi-arid areas without the aid of irrigation, using drought-resistant crops and conserving moisture.
+- It is a method of farming in semi-arid areas without the aid of irrigation, using drought-resistant crops, and conserving moisture.

-- In this type of farming, moisture is maintained by raising special type of crops.
+- In this type of farming, moisture is maintained by raising the special types of crops.

-- Gramjowar, bajra and peas are such crops which need less water.
+- Gramjowar, bajra and peas are such crops that need less water.